-Clearly, the associated health benefits of Astaxanthin are dumbfounding.
+Clearly, the associated health benefits of taking Astaxanthin are dumbfounding.
 With the powerful health benefits on the cardiovascular system, brain, and anti-aging effects it seems like a no-brainer to add this powerful antioxidant to your daily regimen.

 - Tominaga, Kumi et al. “Protective Effects of Astaxanthin on Skin Deterioration.”
 Journal of Clinical Biochemistry and Nutrition1 (2017): 33–39.
 PMC.
 Web.
 3 Nov.
 201